wso2-extensions/siddhi-io-snmp/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">auth.protocol</td>
-        <td style="vertical-align: top; word-wrap: break-word">Authentication protocol of the target SNMP agent.
-Can use NO_AUTH, AUTHMD5, AUTHSHA, AUTHHMAC192SHA256, AUTHHMAC192SHA512.
-This property only uses for SNMP version 3 and do not need to provide this when using other versions v2c, v1.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The authentication protocol of the target SNMP agent.
+Possible values are 'NO_AUTH', 'AUTHMD5', 'AUTHSHA', 'AUTHHMAC192SHA256', and 'AUTHHMAC192SHA512'.
+This property is required only for SNMP version 3.
+It is not applicable when using the v2c or v1 version.</td>
         <td style="vertical-align: top">NO_AUTH</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>